syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/dialog/EJ2_ASP.NETCORE/getting-started.md

 * [How to make a reusable alert and confirm dialog](./how-to/render-a-dialog-using-utility-functions)

 You can refer to our [ASP.NET Core Dialog](https://www.syncfusion.com/aspnet-core-ui-controls/modal-dialog) feature tour page for its groundbreaking feature representations.
 You can also explore our [ASP.NET Core Dialog example](https://ej2.syncfusion.com/aspnetcore/Dialog/DefaultFunctionalities#/fabric) that shows you how to render the MultiSelect Dropdown in Angular.

+N> You can refer to our [ASP.NET Core Dialog](https://www.syncfusion.com/aspnet-core-ui-controls/modal-dialog) feature tour page for its groundbreaking feature representations.
+You can also explore our [ASP.NET Core Dialog example](https://ej2.syncfusion.com/aspnetcore/Dialog/DefaultFunctionalities#/fabric) that shows you how to render the Dialog in ASP.NET Core.